 There are 22 operating trains and more than 150 animations, such as an Amish barn-raising, a circus and parade, a ski resort, real moving water and fish, and a fire crew that comes to put out a house fire.

 My family calls the Experience the “ice cream museum.”
 It combines the fun of a please-touch museum with education and a frosty treat – what could be better?

 We started our Experience learning about the history and culture of western Lancaster County and the Susquehanna River Valley.
 Displays chronicle the history of Turkey Hill Dairy from its inception in 1931.
 Next we milked the mechanical cow and sat in the old milk delivery truck.

-There are several ingredient games, giving visitors the chance to measure, mix and match while racing against the clock.
+The Turkey Hill Experience offers several ingredient games, giving visitors the chance to measure, mix and match while racing against the clock.
 Then my kids caught site of the tasting bar and made a beeline to the free ice cream!